|Adirondack Park||Catskill Park||North Country Trail||Waterfalls in NY State||Fire Towers in NY State|

 Please use the button below to donate to help support the CNY Hiking website!

-It's April and we've had some real wet weather.
-You will still find snow on the ground in much of the Adirondacks.
-Many trails are muddy and/or flooded here in central New York.
-The days are starting to get longer but the nights are still cold and long.
 Will you have enough time to finish your adventure before it gets dark?
-Are you prepared to spend a night in the woods?
+Are you prepared to spend a cold night in the woods?
 Will you have enough water for your hike?
 We suggest carrying a Sawyer Mini Water Filtration System to ensure you are able to replace water if you happen to run out.
 Be sure you keep yourself well hydrated on your adventure.
 Will you be warm enough on your hike?
-Cold temperatures can be very dangerous if you are not prepared.
+Cold temperatures can be very dangerous if you are not prepared, EVEN IN THE SUMMER.
 The weather can be very unpredictable, so be prepared for anything!
 Do you have energy snacks?
 Do NOT wear cotton during cold weather hikes!!!
 It can be a matter of life and death!Do you have hand warmers in your pack?
 The ability to start a fire if you need to?

 Be sure to protect yourself from ticks when hiking!
 Wear gaiters such as Liberty Mountain Nylon Gaiters (Navy) on your hike.
 They will help keep ticks from crawling up under your pant legs.
 You can also just tuck your pant legs into your socks and boots.
 Also use Repel 100 Insect Repellent, 4 oz.
 Pump Spray, 1 Bottle or Repel 33801 6-1/2-Ounce Sportsmen Max Formula Insect Repellent Aerosol 40-Percent DEET Spray or REPEL Tick Defense Unscented Aerosol Spray, 6.5-Ounce and spray your socks, pants, gaiters, shirt, neck, hands.
 Use sprays with at least 40% DEET!!!
 We also always use Sawyer Products Premium Permethrin Clothing Insect Repellent Trigger Spray, 24-Ounce and spray it on our clothes/equipment to help repel ticks and other unwanted bugs.